Day Trip to Noah Purifoy Joshua Tree Outdoor Museum

-Hidden away in Southern California’s high desert, Purifoy went about the task of filling 10-acres of desert land with over hundred works of art.
+Hidden away in Southern California’s high desert, Purifoy went about the task of filling 10-acres of desert land with over a hundred works of art.

 After the passing of Noah Purifoy in 2004, a foundation was formed dedicated to preserving his Outdoor Desert Art Museum.

 Noah Purifoy Outdoor Museum foundation also displays some of Noah’s work at various museums.

 Admission to this unusual collection of artwork is free.
 There is a donation box where visitors can donate a few dollars to help preserve the site.

 At the front gate, you can pick up a pamphlet that tells you the story behind the different sculptures, along with a biography of Noah Purifoy.